 My First Dog

 Duke would look at us imploringly, growl at the kitten and occasionally bark when its sharp nails dug too deeply.
-But he never snapped at Tom, nor chased him away, and over time Duke came to accept Tom’s attention.
+But he never snapped at Tom nor chased him away, and over time Duke came to accept the cat’s attention.

 Duke and Tom became an odd couple and kept each the company.

 I grew up and left home, as did my brother.
 Duke and Tom lived on together with my parents until Duke reached the grand old age of sixteen.

-Duke was a good dog and the photo of him with Tom brings back fond memories.
+Duke was a good dog.
+And the photo of him with Tom brings back fond memories.

 © 2008 Robert Fairhead